smeggingsmegger/VeryPrettyTable/README.md

 == Styling HTML tables ==

-By default, PrettyTable outputs HTML for "vanilla" tables.
+By default, VeryPrettyTable outputs HTML for "vanilla" tables.
 The HTML code is quite simple.
 It looks like this:

 ```html